moby/moby/docs/man/docker-run.1.md

                                'host': use the host network stack inside the container.
 Note: the host mode gives the container full access to local system services such as D-bus and is therefore considered insecure.

 **-P**, **--publish-all**=*true*|*false*
-   Publish all exposed ports to the host interfaces.
+   Publish all exposed ports to random ports on the host interfaces.
 The default is *false*.

    When set to true publish all exposed ports to the host interfaces.
 The default is false.
 If the operator uses -P (or -p) then Docker will make the